NEGU93/cvnn/README.md

 This is a library that uses [Tensorflow](https://www.tensorflow.org) as a back-end to do complex-valued neural networks as CVNNs are barely supported by Tensorflow and not even supported yet for [pytorch](https://github.com/pytorch/pytorch/issues/755) (reason why I decided to use Tensorflow for this library).

 Update:
   - Since [v1.6](https://pytorch.org/blog/pytorch-1.6-released/#beta-complex-numbers) (28 July 2020), pytorch now supports complex vectors and complex gradient as BETA.
-But still have the same issues that Tensorflow has, so no reason to migrte yet.
+But still have the same issues that Tensorflow has, so no reason to migrate yet.

 ## Documentation